Yinghao-Li/Yinghao-Li.github.io/_teaching/001-bigdata-bootcamp-python.md

 ### 4.2.
 Array indexing

-Similar to Python lists, numpy arrays can be sliced.
-Since arrays may be multidimensional, you must specify a slice for each dimension of the array:
+Similar to Python lists, `numpy` arrays can be sliced.

 ```python
 # Create a rank 1 array and reshape it to a 3x4 matrix